-The purpose of WorkPackage WP3 is to strengthen the Danish, German and Swedish food industry engaged in alternative crops and health-promoting plant protein sources that substitute for the more production-intensive and environmentally harmful production of animal protein sources.
+The purpose is to strengthen the Danish, German and Swedish food industry engaged in alternative crops and health-promoting plant protein sources that substitute for the more production-intensive and environmentally harmful production of animal protein sources.
 The knowledge from the participating institutions will be implemented through innovation activities and in already existing networks within the food industry and thereby create value to the involved SMEs.
-The partners involved in WP3 will setup seven innovation activities as a part of the project as well as disseminate best-cases and knowledge through food clusters and networks on both EU-level, national level and regional level and activate the strong food alliance this partnership represents.
+The partners involved in this workpackage (WP3) will setup seven innovation activities as a part of the project as well as disseminate best-cases and knowledge through food clusters and networks on both EU-level, national level and regional level and activate the strong food alliance this partnership represents.
 These cross-border activities will ensure that SMEs will achieve an increased competitiveness.

 Summary description of activities and main output deliverables

-WP3 will provide focus on the knowledge demanded by the food industry within growing and processing vegetable proteins in order to generate growth in the food industry.
+The Workpackage (WP3) will provide focus on the knowledge demanded by the food industry within growing and processing vegetable proteins in order to generate growth in the food industry.
 From agriculture and primary production, to how the product is processed to be used in food production and finally the consumer’s experiences regarding texture, taste and visual appearance

-The activities in WP3 will ensure that the knowledge of growing and processing legumes in the different parts of the region will be linked between relevant knowledge institutions and SMEs.
+The activities will ensure that the knowledge of growing and processing legumes in the different parts of the region will be linked between relevant knowledge institutions and SMEs.
 These collaborations will stimulate new products, help meet the growing demand for vegetable proteins and thereby reduce the environmental impact of importing plant protein and support a more sustainable alternative to meat production in addition to supporting a healthier life.

 Close collaborations with SMEs